mchaov/personal-page/site/articles/react-hooks-vs-fp.md

 If you expected me to give a detailed solution - your expectation are not going to be met.
 I needed to vent my frustration from the direction this library is taking.
 Making the API more and more complex, instead of focusing on more modular opt-in approach.
 Confusing FP newbies onto what is FP.

 The easiest solution is for your entire state to be constructed outside of the world of React and pass it as props.
-This requiures React to be a part of your application and not your application shell...
+This requires React to be a part of your application and not your application shell...

 The addition of the `context` and `hooks` APIs is a warning sign to me.
 When I work with React I tend to isolate it down to the level of implementation detail responsible for the UI.
 All my logic and state is extracted into service like software components.
 I use both classes and functions ...
 Class/arguments/method/propery decorators are super useful and make the code expressive and easier to read.
 In short - I do applications that use React as one of many components.
 I don't do React applications!